TheFreeCoin/DEFI-freefinance-document/products/syrup-pool/syrup-pool-guide.md

 ---
-description: 'Syrup Pools: the simplest way to earn on PancakeSwap'
+description: 'Syrup Pools: the simplest way to earn on FreeFinance'
 ---

 # How to Stake in Syrup Pools